 - Pour the full amount of possible milk needed in the measuring cup, but then ONLY stir in the smaller amount (1/4 cup) to make sure you don't add more than you actually need.
 You want the frosting to be a thicker consistency, yet still spreadable.
 Add more milk as needed.
 You should not need more than the full amount of milk.

 - Let them cool completely before eating, as the flavor develops ("best NOT warm" as my cookbook notes say from October 12, 2020, but you do you.
-Give it a try, and see what you think).

 Fudgy Brownie Recipe Made Using Oil

 Out of butter again?
 I hate when I do that.
+But there is one perk.
 Using oil, over butter, means no melting and cooling of chocolate either.
 It’s great for those times you lack butter or are short on time.
-After all, fudgy brownies use more butter (or fat) over flour.
-Those dry ingredients zap the fudginess right out of there.

 It’s all about the fats and the method for the best fudgy brownies or, really, any brownie.
 You don’t want to mix with a heavy hand if you want a fudge-like texture.
 Cakey brownies do in part rely on how you cream them—and as we all know, overbeating a cake will make it flat and tough.
 Ew, David.

 Fudgy brownies appear more often than my frosted brownies because I like having one snack I can whip up fast and that will pack into a lunchbox for the kiddos the next day without a ton of mess.
-I rely on this super speedy recipe to perk up the fam on down days.
-Walking into the door and smelling chocolate goodness is a surefire way to cheer up anyone.

 Fast Homemade Fudgy Brownies with Oil